andres-ardila-globant/base-nestjs/README.md

 ### Other general configurations:

-- Include Prettier Plugins: plugin:@typescript-eslint
+- Include Prettier Plugins in .eslint: plugin:@typescript-eslint, By Default is .eslintrc NO Prettier Tool